 Most Italians learn the meaning of neanche per sogno very early on in their lives, as the expression is a favourite response of Italian parents everywhere.

-A literal rendition of the idiom would be ‘not even in a dream’, indicating the speaker’s utter disinclination to undertake a particular action, be that in the real world or even in their own subconscious.
+A literal rendition of the idiom would be ‘not even in a dream’, indicating the speaker’s total disinclination to undertake a particular action, be that in the real world or even in their own subconscious.

 It's not just to be used with kids either: you can use it for anything that you have a strong desire to avoid.